koyomihatsune/koyo.moe/index.md

 **Hi, I'm Koyomi** - studying Computer Science at University of Engineering and Technology, VNU.

-I have experience in UI/UX design, Java, C++, Objective-C, Ren'py, RPG Maker & Hackintosh.
+I mainly do UI/UX design, Intermediate Java & C++.
+I also have experiences in Basic Python, Swift, C# .NET, TypeScript/JavaScript and managing Apache web servers.

-My Japanese level is equivalent to JLPT N4 (heading to N3 and N2), with the confidence of researching docs in both Japanese and English independently.
+My Japanese level is equivalent to JLPT N3 (heading to N2), with the confidence of researching docs in both Japanese and English independently.

-I'd perpetually admire to improve every aspect of my knowledge <3
+I'd perpetually admire to improve every aspect of my knowledge.

 This website hosts every public project made by me.